Art and Music

 The faculty of the Department of Art and Music at Framingham State University facilitate a collaborative, innovative and interdisciplinary learning environment which focuses on academic excellence in the areas of visual art, art history, art education, music history and music theory.
 As part of a liberal arts institution, the faculty encourages hybrid and tangential relations with other fields as a way of aiding the student in identifying the most effective way to articulate their individual vision.
 The program is designed to help students pursue creative endeavors while also imparting specific skills appropriate to the various disciplines of fine arts, design, art education, and scholarly and professional endeavors in art history, museum studies and music.

-Framingham State University is an accredited institutional member of the National Association of Schools of Art and Design (NASAD).
+The art and design programs at Framingham State are accredited by the National Association of Schools of Art and Design (NASAD).